ChrisRowtcliff/Synergetic.API/README.md

 A .NET Core, Standard and Framework async implementation of the Synergetic API.
 The API has been developed against the API at Synergetic version 70.16.1.

-This is an unnoffical library.
+This is an unoffical library.

 Synergetic API developer documentation can be found at https://developer.synergetic.net.au/